wboayue/umbra/README.md

 cargo run < events.csv
 ```

-You should get output similar to
+You should get output similar to:

 ```text
 [0] schedule firing in 15